MV Doña Paz

-MV Doña Paz was a Japanese-built and Philippine-registered passenger ferry that sank after it collided with the oil tanker Vector on December 20, 1987.
+MV Doña Paz was a Japanese-built and Philippine-registered passenger ferry that sank after she collided with the oil tanker MT Vector on December 20, 1987.
 Built by Onomichi Dockyard Co., Ltd. (Onomichi Zosen) of Hiroshima, Japan, the ship was launched on April 25, 1963 as the Himeyuri Maru with a passenger capacity of 608.
 In October 1975, the Himeyuri Maru was bought by Sulpicio Lines and renamed the Don Sulpicio.
 After a fire aboard in June 1979, the ship was refurbished and renamed Doña Paz.

-Traveling from Leyte Island to the Philippine capital, Manila, the vessel was seriously overcrowded, with at least 2,000 passengers not listed on the manifest.
-It has also been claimed that the ship did not have a radio and that the life jackets were locked away.
+Traveling from Leyte island to the Philippine capital Manila, the vessel was severely overcrowded, with at least 2,000 passengers not listed on the manifest.
+The ship did not have a radio and the life jackets were locked away.
 However, official blame was directed at the tanker Vector, which collided with the Doña Paz and was found to be unseaworthy and to be operating without a license, a lookout, or a qualified master.
-With an estimated death toll of 4,385 people and only 25 survivors, it remains the deadliest peacetime maritime disaster in history, surpassing the sinking of the Titanic 76 years earlier.
+With an estimated death toll of 4,363 people and only 25 survivors, it remains the deadliest peacetime maritime disaster in history, surpassing the sinking of the Titanic 75 years earlier.